quartiq/miniconf/README.md

 ## Settings management

 One possible use of `Miniconf` is a backend for run-time settings management in embedded devices.

 It was originally designed to work with JSON ([`serde_json_core`](https://docs.rs/serde-json-core)) payloads over MQTT ([`minimq`](https://docs.rs/minimq)) and provides a [MQTT settings management client](MqttClient) and a Python reference implementation to interact with it.
+Now it is agnostic of `serde` backend/format, hierarchy separator, and transport/protocol.

 ## Formats